Mumbai Indians: Rivalry with Kolkata Knight Riders

 Both teams play in major markets, with Mumbai Indians based in Mumbai and Kolkata Knight Riders based in Kolkata.
 Mumbai Indians is the most successful IPL franchise with five championships.
 However, until Mumbai's third championship, both teams were tied with two championships each.
 In the first two seasons of the IPL, Mumbai swept Kolkata in all four games.
 It wasn't until the 2010 IPL season that Kolkata won against Mumbai.
-Both sides have been captained by Indian cricket legends at one point (Mumbai was captained by Sachin Tendulkar and Kolkata was captained by Sourav Ganguly).
+Both teams have been captained by Indian cricket legends at one point (Mumbai was captained by Sachin Tendulkar and Kolkata was captained by Sourav Ganguly).
 This rivalry has often played out in Mumbai's favour, as they have won 22 games compared to Kolkata's seven wins.
 They have faced each other twice in the playoffs.

 In 2011, both teams played against each other in the Eliminator round, marking their first playoff appearances.
 This was the first time that the two teams met in the playoffs.
 Mumbai won the match by four wickets and advanced to the next round, ultimately losing to the Royal Challengers Bangalore.

 In 2012, both teams were chasing a playoff spot in the tournament.
-The game started poorly for KKR as their batting side struggled to score runs.
+The game started poorly for KKR as their batting team struggled to score runs.
 However, KKR picked up the pace and ended the innings with 140/7.
 Mumbai, initially in a strong position at 60/2 with more than 10 overs left, unexpectedly collapsed, finishing their innings at 108 all out.
 Sunil Narine was named Man of the Match with 4 wickets, and KKR eliminated MI from the playoffs.
 KKR won its first championship that season.
 Knight Riders' owner Shah Rukh Khan was handed a 5-year ban at Wankhede Stadium, the home ground of Mumbai Indians.
 He was accused of walking on the field post-match and abusing the security guards.
 In 2015, the ban was lifted.